 The home-selling process can be overwhelming for agents new to the real estate industry.
 In an environment where even the smallest mistakes can have a large impact, many agents learn their trade through the grueling process of trial and error.

+Even with the seemingly unlimited amount of information available online, it is difficult for inexperienced agents to decipher valuable advice.
 It is easy for new agents to become frustrated, even to the point of giving up.
 Having a mentor can ease the pain of this learning process, and help new agents avoid costly mistakes.

 Finding a Mentor